Safeguarding Your Cloud

 Real-World Implications

-Neglecting these aspects due to the misconception that security is solely the CSP’s responsibility can leave your VMs and cloud resources vulnerable.
+Neglecting these aspects because you assume security is solely the CSP’s responsibility can leave your VMs and cloud resources vulnerable.

 To navigate the shared responsibility model effectively, consider the following best practices: